Community Advocates Rent Assistance Program

 - Identification (photocopy or photo of driver's license or state-issued ID)

-- Photocopy or photo of 5-day eviction notice for non-payment of rent (Note: If this cannot be provided at the time of the application, Community Advocates can submit a waiver to the landlord denoting risk of an impending 5-day notice)
+- Photocopy or photo of 5-day eviction notice for non-payment of rent (Note: If this cannot be provided at the time of the application, Community Advocates will reach out to your landlord to get the arrears information)

-- Documentation of financial hardship (a copy of your termination notice, lay-off notice, letter-indicating place of employment closing, etc.)
+- Documentation of financial hardship (unemployment compensation approval notice, a copy of your termination notice, lay-off notice, letter-indicating place of employment closing, etc.)

 Each application is reviewed on a case-by-case basis.
-If the applicant is not eligible for Temporary Rent Assistance through this program, they will be notified of the reason why and referred to a different source.
+If you are not eligible for Rent Assistance through this program, you will be notified of the reason why and referred to a different source.

 - If applicant has minor children and has not applied for emergency assistance with W-2 agency in the past 12 months, please follow this link to find out where to apply.